sdispater/pendulum/docs/index.rst

 Introduction
 ============

-Pendulum is a Python package to ease dates and times manipulation.
+Pendulum is a Python package to ease datetimes manipulation.

+It is heavily inspired by `Carbon <http://carbon.nesbot.com>`_ for PHP.

 The ``Pendulum`` class is a drop-in replacement for the native ``datetime`` class.